dolphin9/2017CSharp_ContourAnalysis/README.md

 # Contour Analysis
 ### 2017 summer term  C# Homework

-&copy; dolphin9
+&copy; dolphin9  11th Sep.
+2017

 ####  Some Materials About CA
 > ##### What is Necessary for the Contour Analysis
- The CA allows to describe, store, compare and find the objects presented in the form of the exterior outlines - contours.
+> The CA allows to describe, store, compare and find the objects presented in the form of the exterior outlines - contours.
 >
 >CA allows to effectively solve the main problems of a pattern recognition - transposition, turn and a rescaling of the image of object.
 CA methods are invariant to these transformations.
 > ##### The Main Concepts